-Concentration: At December 31, 2011 and 2010, approximately 8% of the Plan's investment assets were invested in First Busey Corporation common stock.
+Concentration: At December 31, 2012 and 2011, approximately 7% and 8% of the Plan's investment assets were invested in First Busey Corporation common stock, respectively.

 Notes Receivable from Participants: Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Delinquent participant loans are reclassified as distributions based upon the terms of the Plan document.